Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AntonSlashcev/211_10 signs you might be working on a dead game .md

+---
+title: "10 signs you might be working on a dead game "
+---

 # 10 signs you might be working on a dead game 🚩

 ###### 10 signs you might be working on a dead game 🚩